Submit application by January 31st deadline for priority consideration

 Both in-district and out-of-district students can apply for Choice.
 Out-of-district Choice requests are considered after in-district requests.
 Acceptance to a Choice school is based on several criteria: availability of space, sufficient teaching staff, appropriate programs and the necessary facilities for special needs students.

-Adams 12 Five Star Schools publicized the schools open to Choice for the 2020-21 school year on December 1, 2019.
+Adams 12 Five Star Schools will publicize the schools open to Choice for the 2021-22 school year on December 1, 2020.
 The Choice application and list of open schools are available online at www.adams12.org/choice.
-For families without computer access, a computer kiosk is available at all schools and at the Educational Support Center located at 1500 E. 128th Avenue in Thornton.

-The deadline for priority consideration was January 31, 2020 and is not first-come, first-served.
-If the number of requests exceeds the spaces available in a given school, the district holds a lottery.
-Parents and students submitting an application for priority consideration were notified of the results of their application no later than the third week of February.
+The deadline for priority consideration is January 31, 2021 and is not first-come, first-served.
+If the number of requests exceeds the spaces available in a given school, the district will hold a lottery.
+Parents and students submitting an application for priority consideration will be notified of the results of their application no later than the third week of February.

 The duration of a Choice placement is valid for all grades served by the school.
 For example, if a student attends a Choice elementary school, the approval is valid to the end of fifth grade, as long as there are no significant changes in that school’s enrollment or facilities.
 When a student transitions from elementary to middle school or from middle to high school, they must reapply for Choice.
 If they don’t, the student’s placement automatically reverts to their boundary school.